 Your body is still weak.
-It may take up to a year to feel like you did before your bone marrow transplant.
-It is likely that you will get tired very easily.
-You will also likely have a poor appetite.
+It may take up to a year to feel like you did before your transplant.
+You will likely get tired very easily.
+You may also have a poor appetite.

 If you received bone marrow from someone else, you may develop signs of graft-versus-host disease (GVHD).
 Ask your doctor or nurse to tell you what signs of GVHD you should watch for.

 Rinse your mouth 4 times a day with a salt and baking soda solution.
 (Mix one half teaspoon of salt and one half teaspoon of baking soda in 8 ounces of water.)

 Your doctor may prescribe a mouth rinse.
 Do not use mouth rinses with alcohol in them.